- Services

 Study Skills Quick Tip Videos: Tasha Whetzel from the Disability Resource Center offers Study Skill Workshops each semester.
 Please stop or email us to find out more.
 She also offers these videos about Time Management, Test Taking, Textbook Reading & Test Anxiety, and Test Prep:

-This year's focus will be on Wellness in the Classroom.
+This year's focus will be on equity, inclusion, and sustainable teaching practices.
 This in-person event promises to be an inspiring experience.
 Discover innovative strategies to promote wellness, boost student engagement, and foster a healthy classroom atmosphere that fosters wellness for students and teachers.
-At TOT 24, you will have the opportunity to network with other educators, exchange ideas, and learn from one another.
+At TOT 25, you will have the opportunity to network with other educators, exchange ideas, and learn from one another.
 Our expert speakers will share their insights, practical tips, and success stories.

 Workshop Info and Presenter Bios